3. 'Miracle in Bedford Falls'

-The Quad-City Music Guild opens 'Miracle in Bedford Falls," a new musical version of the classic film, “It’s a Wonderful Life,” this weekend at Prospect Park Auditorium in Moline.
+The Quad-City Music Guild opens "Miracle in Bedford Falls," a new musical based on the classic film, “It’s a Wonderful Life,” this weekend at Prospect Park Auditorium in Moline.
 Show times include 7:30 p.m.
 Thursday, Friday and Saturday and 2 p.m.
 Sunday.
 Tickets cost $16 for adults and $11 for kids.
 For more info and to purchase tickets, visit qcmusicguild.com or call 309-762-6610.

 Post a comment as